The Hamilton Watch Company was incorporated in 1892 in Lancaster, Pennsylvania.

-The case is made of a silver ore.
-Once again, the back is plain and the cover on the front is clear, giving visibility to the face without opening it up.
+The watch case of this railroad grade pocket watch is made of a silver ore.
+Once again, the back of the case is high grade, plain and the cover on the front is clear, giving visibility to the face without opening it up.
 The inside of the back is typically stamped with the silver’s patented date.

 The face features “Hamilton Watch Co” in a beautiful scripted font.

-Each number is a Roman numeral, the minutes are identified with black tick marks, and every five minute interval is marked with a red number.
+Each number on the railroad grade pocket watch is a Roman numeral, the minutes are identified with black tick marks, and every five minute interval is marked with a red number.
 The second hand is positioned where the VI would go.

-Underneath the back, the mechanism is marked with “Hamilton Watch Co.
+Underneath the back, the mechanical parts are marked with “Hamilton Watch Co.
 Lancaster PA.” in an Old English font, but this one isn’t marked with the number of jewels.
 It’s an 18-size, 17-jewel watch.

 992 Railroad Pocket Watch

-This is another notable collector’s piece, featuring many of the same design aspects as the first two, with minute markings on the face and a second hand at the bottom.
-It says HAMILTON on the face and is a 16-size, 21-jewel pocket watch manufactured around 1908.
+This railroad watch is another notable collector’s piece, featuring many of the same design aspects as the first two, with minute markings on the face and a second hand at the bottom.
+It says HAMILTON on the face and is a 16-size, 21 jewel pocket watch manufactured around 1908.

-This 16-size, 21-jewel pocket watch features ornate scrollwork on the casing and was manufactured around 1908.
+This 16-size, 21 jewel pocket watch with railroad grade quality features ornate scrollwork on the casing and was manufactured around 1908.
 The mechanism is marked with “Hamilton Watch Co USA,” the number of jewels, and the model number.